A terrible workday is inevitable once in a while. But it doesn’t have to be your entire life—you CAN shake it off!

 You know how much you can handle, and going beyond your limits can keep you in a state of chronic burnout.
 At the same time, you are the only one who knows and can set those limits.
 Take responsibility for creating healthy work boundaries!

 If you’ve read everything you can get your hands on about how to handle work stress and you’re still struggling, there are other solutions you can try.
-Some research points to cannabinoids like cannabidiol as a way to mitigate stress.
+Some research points to cannabinoids like cannabidiol or "CBD" as a way to mitigate stress.
 For instance:

 Plus, users swear by this hemp hero for chilling out and relaxing after a hard day.

 What’s great about CBD is that it’s easy to take anywhere, including the workplace.
 Take your pick of the finest broad-spectrum CBD oil tinctures or gummies that can be stashed in a work bag or lunchbox (wink wink, this is what we specialize in).